-Sleep apnea is a growing problem with many complications.
+Sleep apnea in Caledon, ON, is a growing problem with many complications.
 It’s defined as a condition where a person experiences multiple episodes of breathing cessation throughout the night.
 Those who sleep alone might never realize they have a problem.
 They might attribute their daytime fatigue to other things.

 Many of the patients we see at Kennedy North Dentistry in Caledon, ON were diagnosed because they were snoring.
 It’s either this or their spouses noticed that they would stop breathing in their sleep.
 Sleep apnea needs to be treated because it increases a patient’s risk of cardiovascular disease.
 Feeling tired throughout the day will also increase work and driving accidents.

 Sleep apnea dental appliances are devices we provide at Kennedy North Dentistry to help treat your sleep apnea.
 These devices are made here or at most dental offices.
 Precise measurements have to be taken to guarantee that you get the maximum benefit from wearing them in your sleep.
 Having them fit properly will also make it easier and more comfortable for you to sleep while using them.